W.Va. governor denies racism over 'thugs' basketball comment

 “My definition of a thug is clear – it means violence, bullying, and disorderly conduct.
 And we, as West Virginians, should have zero tolerance for this kind of behavior.
 Anyone that would accuse me of making a racial slur is totally absurd,” he said.

 He went on to add that one of the opposing team's coaches has been cited by the West Virginia State Police for obstructing an officer.
-A spokeswoman for the state police didn't return a voicemail seeking comment.
+A police spokeswoman confirmed the citation in an email.

 “I’m extremely proud that my coaches, my team, and myself were not involved in this incident in any way, shape, form, or fashion and I'm truly saddened that the Woodrow kids had to be subjected to this behavior,” Justice said.